Thomas-Cowie-Engineering/VGA-Bitmap-ROM/README.md

 V-sync (1) = Electron beam is moving from the top of the screen to the bottom of the screen.
 V-sync (0) = Electron beam gets moved back to the top.

 The process of moving the electron beam takes time and does not happen instantaneously.
-Therefore, we have what is called "blanking periods"
+Therefore, we have what is called "blanking periods" to account for this.